jhajek/Linux-text-book-part-1/Appendix-E/Appendix-E.md

 ## Git-it Tutorial

 Now you can proceed to complete the Git-it Tutorial.
 As you complete the exercises, the *Challenges Completed* circles will fill in.
 Complete all the exercises and take a snapshot of the completed work.
+You will need a PowerShell or a macOS Terminal open while working on this tool.

 ![*Git-it Challenges*](images/Appendix-E/completed.png "Git-it challanges completed image")

-The tutorial covers the major functionality of version control: init, add, commit, push, and pull.
+This tutorial covers the major functionality of version control: init, add, commit, push, and pull.

 * Get Git
 * Repository